ploomber/doc/doc/apps/dash.md

 2. A dependencies file (`requirements.txt`)

 Note that the application will run with Python 3.11.
 Refer to this [section](../faq/faq.md#customize-deployment) for customized deployments.
-[Here](https://github.com/ploomber/doc/tree/main/examples/dash/docker-based) is a sample Docker based `Dash` application.
+[Here](https://github.com/ploomber/doc/tree/main/examples/dash/docker-based) is a sample Docker-based `Dash` application.

 ## Required files